 The ONS monthly estimates reported GDP was 3.5% higher in May 2022 than the same month in 2021.
 This left monthly GDP just 1.3% higher than the pre-pandemic peak recorded in January 2020.
 However, this data will inevitably be revised in coming months and years.

 House Prices - UK

-Rightmove reported a 5.7% rise in asking house prices in the year to July 2021 while Nationwide reported a 10.5% annual rise in their mortgage approval based index over the same period.
-The ONS is now reporting very high growth in its sales agreed index with a 10% rise in the year to May 2021 though they are struggling with sample sizes due to the lag in registrations.
+Rightmove reported a 9.3% annual rise in asking house prices in July 2022 while Nationwide reported a 10.7% annual rise in their mortgage approval based index for June.
+Meanwhile, the ONS reported 12.8% annual growth in its sales agreed index for the year to May 2022.

 Transactions – UK

 HMRC provisionally reported 95,400 residential transactions in June.
 This was 5.4% lower than the same month in 2019.
 Meanwhile, the Bank of England reported mortgage approvals for house purchase were 4.9% lower in June 2022 than the same month in 2019.